vkruglikov/react-telegram-web-app/docs/README.md

 ▸ (`params`): `Promise`<`string`\>

-Then function provided Promise, and resolve the field id of the pressed button will be passed.
+This function provides Promise, and resolve the field id of the pressed button will be passed.

 **`Throws`**